-- 1. With each new course, a specification table (test matrix) for the examinations is made. - 2.
-Each written test or exam must have a marking plan, which must include an example answer and a detailed scoring plan, in order to ensure an unambiguous marking system. - 3.
-For the examination of a thesis, an examination form must be used, which is made available to students beforehand.
-The Graduation Committee for both Bachelor's and Master's programs must consist of the thesis supervisor (the First Examiner) and at least one other examiner who has not been involved in the actual supervision of the thesis research.
+- 1. With each new course, a specification table (test grid) for the examinations is made. - 2.
+Each written test or exam must have scoring instructions, which must include a set of model answers and a detailed marking scheme, in order to ensure an unambiguous assessment. - For the assessment of a thesis, an assessment form must be used, which is made available to students beforehand.
+The Graduation committee for both Bachelor's and Master's programs must consist of the thesis supervisor (the First Examiner) and at least one additional evaluator, who has not been involved in the actual supervision of the graduation project.